flowdock/flowdock-api/README.md

 Alternatively, you can use your personal API token and the `Flowdock::Client`.

-All tokens can be found on the [tokens page](https://www.flowdock.com/account/tokens).
+Personal and flow's tokens can be found on the [tokens page](https://www.flowdock.com/account/tokens).

 ### REST API